-The composition of the Damage Assessment Teams is the responsibility of the Vice President of Finance and Administration and the VP of Affairs and will vary depending on the type and severity of the damage and the availability of personnel.
+The composition of the Damage Assessment Teams is the responsibility of the Executive Vice President & CFO and the Vice President of Academic Affairs and will vary depending on the type and severity of the damage and the availability of personnel.
 The Vice President will ensure that the team members have the proper forms, equipment, and transportation.
-Training is conducted annually for the Emergency Management Group to ensure a full understanding of the use of the forms and how to conduct the assessments.
+Training is conducted annually for the EMT to ensure a full understanding of the use of the forms and how to conduct the assessments.
 Additionally, Facilities personnel will take inventory of emergency equipment annually.